frmichel/morph-xr2rml/README.md

 # -- Processing result output file, relative to --configDir.
 Default: result.txt
 output.file.path=result.txt

+# -- Max number of triples to generate in output file.
+Default: 0 (no limit)
+# If the max number is reached, file name is suffixed with an index e.g. result.txt.0, result.txt.1, result.txt.2 etc.
+output.file.max_triples=0

 # -- Output RDF syntax: RDF/XML|N-TRIPLE|TURTLE|N3|JSON-LD.
 Default: TURTLE
 # Applies to the graph materialization and the rewriting of SPARQL CONSTRUCT and DESCRIBE queries
 output.syntax.rdf=TURTLE